juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 **Instructions**

 - Load the `tidymodels` metapackage, which also includes dplyr for data manipulation.
-- Create a data split that divides the original data into 80%/20% sections and (roughly) evenly divides the partitions between the different types of `Transmission`.
+- Create a data split that divides the original data into 80%/20% sections and (roughly) evenly divides the partitions between the different types of `transmission`.
 - Assign the 80% partition to `car_train` and the 20% partition to `car_test`.

 <codeblock id="01_06">